django/deps/draft/0002-experimental-apis.rst

 Instead, an Experimental designation will allow APIs to be included in Django and released without being beholden to the full deprecation cycle.
-They will still be included in the security policy and backwards compatability will be kept on a best-efforts basis, but not guaranteed.
+They will still be included in the security policy and backwards compatibility will be kept on a best-efforts basis, but not guaranteed.
 Effort will be taken to communicate to users that the APIs in question are not stable to avoid inadvertent use.